for Veterans and the Public

 Tips for staying on your treatment plan

 HIV treatment requires you to take medicines every single day.
-Sounds straightforward, but this is usually easier said than done!
+Sounds straightforward, but this usually is easier said than done!
 Let's examine why medication "adherence" is so important for people living with HIV and discuss some tips for taking your medicines every day.

 A slippery slope

 HIV may seem a lot like diabetes or high blood pressure.
 All of them are chronic diseases that are managed with daily medications.
 However, health care providers seem to worry more when patients miss doses of their HIV medicines compared with other medicines.
 Why is this?

 When you miss taking your diabetes or high blood pressure medicines, your blood sugar and blood pressure go up.
 When you restart the medicines, they go back down again.
 It's generally not good for your body to go through those kinds of ups and downs, so it is best to take high blood pressure and diabetes medicines every day.

 HIV medicines are a little different because they fight a virus that is living inside you.
 When you forget to take your HIV medicines, the virus makes copies of itself very quickly.
 Some of the copies are made sloppily and end up with slight changes that help the virus resist HIV medicines.
 These mutated viruses can remain alive even when you put HIV medicine back into your bloodstream.
 This is known as resistance.
 If you take your HIV medicine every day and your viral load is undetectable, the virus is not making copies of itself, and there is little chance of developing resistance.